 Type of Online Teaching Activity Weekly Suggested Time by Activity Finding and sharing current material with students, such as through an article posted in the discussions.
-30 minutes Contributing Making contributions to the course as a moderator, participant, or coach/mentor such as in discussions.
-2 hours Monitoring Monitoring student engagement, participation, and questions.
+30 minutes Contributing 2 hours Making contributions to the course as a moderator, participant, or coach/mentor such as in discussions.
+Monitoring 1 hour Monitoring student engagement, participation, and questions.
 Tracking engagement and observing individual and group progress toward course goals.
-1 hour Managing Managing the class communication and coordinating learning elements such as by composing announcements, weekly summaries, or individual emails.
-Planning and holding Zoom sessions.
-Maintaining gradebook by updating regularly.
-2 hours Guiding Providing timely task and assignment feedback (formative and summative); Entering grading feedback.
-Ensuring students' outstanding questions are answered 8 hours Total 13.5
+Managing 2 hours Managing the class communication and coordinating learning elements such as by composing announcements, weekly summaries, or individual emails.
+Planning and holding Zoom sessions.Maintaining gradebook by updating regularly.
+Guiding 8 hours Providing timely task and assignment feedback (formative and summative); Entering grading feedback.
+Ensuring students' outstanding questions are answered Total 13.5

-24 ONLINE ENGAGEMENT OUTCOMES (SPE)
+21.6 ONLINE ENGAGEMENT OUTCOMES (SPE)